jsatheesh568/developmentbookstore/README.md

    * Assert that invoking `bookService.calculateTotalPrice()` with the list of selected books throws a `BookValidationException`.

 **Test Empty Cart Exception**

    Description: Test the scenario when the cart is empty and the `calculateTotalPrice()` method throws an `EmptyCartException`.

 **Test Steps:**

    *  Mock the `bookService.calculateTotalPrice()` method to throw an `EmptyCartException`.

-   *  Send a POST request to `/calculateTotalPrice` with an empty JSON array as the request body.
+   *  Send a POST request to `/development-bookstore/v1/calculate-price` with an empty JSON array as the request body.

-   *  Verify that the response status is `400 Bad Request`.

    * Verify that the response body contains the error message "The cart is empty".